This House Plan Is Versatile, Stylish, Comfortable, and Eco-Friendly

 With magnificent views of the Las Vegas skyline, the 2016 New American Home soars in the foothills of Henderson, Nevada, with its stone façade, huge glass windows and doors, high ceilings, sky deck, and impressive interior and exterior living spaces.

-The highlight of the annual National Association of Home Builders’ International Builders Show (NAHB IBS), the 2016 New American Home is a contemporary two-story structure that sits on more than 5,000 square feet of space.
+The highlight of the annual National Association of Home Builders’ International Builders Show (NAHB IBS), the 2016 New American Home, is a contemporary two-story structure that sits on more than 5,000 square feet of space.
 Like all the other previous house plans in the NAH series, the 33rd edition offers “an advance look at new products, design trends and construction technologies that will shape the industry in the coming years.”

 Distinctive Design Features that Blend with the Natural Surroundings

-Similar to the 2016 New American Home, this three-story, three-bedroom Contemporary home plan blends features with its natural surroundings and creates a natural flow between indoor and outdoor living spaces.
+Like the 2016 New American Home, this three-story, three-bedroom Contemporary home plan blends features with its natural surroundings and creates a natural flow between indoor and outdoor living spaces.
 (Plan 117-1121)

 The main entrance of this house plan takes you to the courtyard lined with trees and shrubs.
 One can sit back and relax on the deck chairs and enjoy the landscape.
 (Plan 117-1121)